fahmidur/vpnh/README.md

 and add your ovpn file using variant-2 of the `vpnh ovpns add ...` command.

-Some VPN providers like AirVPN give you a ovpn file containing a key which does not require you to login, in which case, simply add the ovpn using the smaller variant-1 of the `vpnh ovpns add ...` command.
+Some VPN providers like AirVPN give you an ovpn file containing a key which does not require you to login, in which case simply add the ovpn using the smaller variant-1 of the `vpnh ovpns add ...` command.

 ### Connecting / Disconnecting / Status